Skip to main content

 }

-• By specifying children("childNodes"), the childNodes property will contain all nodes inside the <div>, including text nodes, comment nodes, and any HTML elements.
+The example above specifies children("childNodes"), so that the childNodes property will contain all nodes inside the <div>, including text nodes, comment nodes, and any HTML elements.

 • Each time the slot content changes, childNodesChanged logs the updated list of child nodes.